 The answer is it depends on the type of posts you are uploading.
 Hashtags are great for organizing content on social media and helping people find similar content.
 However, you should avoid overusing hashtags.
 A great way to do this is to consider your followers’ interests.

-If you use the same hashtag on all of your posts, they will start to ignore you, and your brand will quickly become a nuisance to them.
+If you use the same hashtag on all your posts, they will start to ignore you, and your brand will quickly become a nuisance.
 Your goal should be to create a handful of valuable tags for your business and your followers.
-A great way to get started is to do an initial search on Instagram, see if there are any popular hashtags, and then use those.
+A great way to get started is to do an initial search on Instagram, see if any hashtags are popular, and then use those.

 A good rule of thumb is to use up to 10 hashtags for each post.
 This will allow you to add only the best hashtags to your posts and not have an abundance of different hashtags so that your feed becomes cluttered and unappealing to your followers.
 If unsure, you can also check Instagram Insights to see which hashtags are used the most.